 You can open the sources file in the nano editor through the following command:

-Press Ctrl+X and then Y for exiting and then saving the changes.
+Press Ctrl+X and then Y to exit and then save the changes.
+Then run the “apt update” command.

 Reinstall a Software Package with apt

 While running an application, it might stop working or go corrupt.
-In that case, you can easily reinstall that application through the apt-get command as follows:
+In that case, you can easily reinstall that application through the apt command as follows:

-This command will re-install the Opera browser that was already installed on my system.
+This command will re-install the PHP package already installed on my system.

 Remove a Software from Your System

-When you want to remove a software from your system, you can use the following apt-get command:
+When you want to remove software from your system, you can use the following apt-get command:

-This command will remove the Opera web browser from my system
+This command will remove the PHP software from my system

 Remove Complete Software Configurations

-The apt-get remove command removes the software from your system but it does not remove the configuration files that might have been installed with it.
-The following command will completely remove those configuration files for a software:
+The apt remove command removes the software from your system but does not remove the configuration files that might have been installed with it.
+The following command will completely remove those configuration files for software:

 $ sudo apt-get purge “package-name”

-This command will completely remove Opera configurations from my system.
+This command will completely remove PHP, including its config files, from my system.

-When uninstalling or deleting software, the system gives you an option to answer Y/N to the question, always select Y to proceed with the program removal.
+When uninstalling or deleting software, the system gives you the option to answer Y/N to the question.
+Always select Y to proceed with the program removal.